Call Deflection Strategies in the Self-Service Era

 James is struggling to set up his smart sprinkler system.
 He visits the Contact Us page of the manufacturer’s website and is prompted to click on the issue he is experiencing: identifying parts, installing the system or programming it.
 He clicks on programming and is met with a series of videos explaining exactly what he needs to do.
 He follows the video instructions until he has the system programmed exactly as he wants it.
 Now that’s true success!

-As self-service becomes more widely adopted across customer care, contact center innovation leaders are seeking better call deflection strategies to help route costly customer enquiries to those alternate channels.
-Let’s explore four proven methods of boosting call deflection:
+As self-service becomes more widely adopted across customer care, contact center innovation leaders are seeking better call deflection strategies to help route costly customer enquiries to alternate channels.
+Let’s explore and expand upon the four methods below:

 User-friendly self-service channels